AmauryPs/TerraAWS-SNELL/README.md

     - [ ]  PSK
     - [ ]  PORTS
 - [ ] Automatically create a `conf.yaml` for Clash.
-- [ ] Save and sort every connections logs to anywebsite.
+- [ ] Save and sort every connection logs to any websites.

 See the [open issues](https://github.com/AmauryPs/TerraAWS-SNELL/issues) for a full list of proposed features (and known issues).